Shutdown Maintenance (Turnaround Maintenance)

 What is Shutdown Maintenance?

-Shutdown maintenance is also referred to variously as maintenance shutdowns, maintenance turnarounds, turnarounds (TAr), Turnaround Maintenance (TAM) or Turnaround, Shutdowns and Outages (TSO) .
-Shutdown maintenance is costly, time consuming, with high risks but is essential and critical element of plant maintenance strategy.
+Shutdown maintenance is also referred to variously as maintenance shutdowns, maintenance turnarounds, turnarounds (TAr), Turnaround Maintenance (TAM) or Turnaround, Shutdowns and Outages (TSO).
+Shutdown maintenance is costly, time-consuming, and with high risks but is an essential and critical element of plant maintenance strategy.
 Shutdown maintenance is an essential and integral element of plant lifecycle in process industries and other industries having continuous operations.
-Some industries invoke seasonal shutdowns and turn overs based on environmental factors (eg. Hydro power plant shutdown based on river flow / winter freeze)
+Some industries invoke seasonal shutdowns and turnovers based on environmental factors (eg. Hydropower plant shutdown based on river flow/winter freeze)

 How does Shutdown Maintenance differ from Regular Preventive Maintenance?

 Shutdown maintenance is a planned preventive maintenance activity.
-However it differs from the regular preventive maintenance in the following ways
+However, it differs from regular preventive maintenance in the following ways

 - Stoppage of entire plant operations or a section thereof

-- Scale and extent of work executed is huge
+- The scale and extent of work executed is huge

-- Multiple maintenance work orders being executed simultaneously and at times in specific sequence with interdependencies
+- Multiple maintenance work orders are being executed simultaneously and at times in specific sequence with interdependencies

 - Longer duration of time over which maintenance activities are carried out